opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

 ### Search latency

-The following table presents search latency measurements in milliseconds at different percentiles (p50, p90, and p99) for both Hybrid and RRF approaches.
-The percent difference columns show the relative performance impact between these methods.
+The following table presents search latency measurements in milliseconds at different percentiles (p50, p90, and p99) for both the Hybrid and RRF approaches.
+The *Percent difference* columns show the relative performance impact between these methods.

 <table>
   <tr>